November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 }

-Rust’s approach gives you the performance of direct memory control with compile-time safety guarantees.
+Rust’s model gives you direct memory control plus compile-time safety.

 When to choose a struct for better performance

-Choose a struct when the type is small, self-contained, and treated like a value rather than an identity.
+Choose a struct when the type is small, self-contained, and treated as a value rather than an identity.
 Typical candidates:

 • Geometric points (Point2D)